Easy EdgeDB · Chapter 12

 Last chapter, we gave every character a strength of 5 and used the fight() function for a few of them.
 That’s why the Innkeeper defeated Dracula, which is obviously not what would really happen.
 We should give Dracula a more realistic strength, and randomize some of the strength values for some of our characters.

 Jonathan Harker is just a human but is still quite strong.
-We’ll give him a strength of 5.
-We’ll treat that as the maximum strength for a human, except Renfield who is a bit unique - he gets 10.
+We’ll let him keep his strength of 5.
+We’ll treat that as the maximum strength for a human, except Renfield who is a bit unique - we gave him a strength of 10 when we inserted him.
 And we’ll make sure Count Dracula gets 20 strength, because he’s Dracula.
-We can do this with three quick updates:
+So we only have to update Count Dracula’s strength:

 Copy